Around 7.2 million Botox injections were taken in the U.S. in 2017.

 Similarly, Botox can be useful for people with stiffness in their lower limbs, such as the ankles and toes.

 And, yes, we shouldn't forget where it all started.
-Anyone suffering from spasms or eye twitching can find a Botox injection useful.
+Anyone suffering from spasms or eye twitching can find a Botox injection useful - there are many treatment areas available.

 It's not known exactly how Botox helps with migraine pain, but medical experts believe that Botox stops pain messages from reaching the brain and relaxes muscles, decreasing their sensitivity to a pain attack.